The Evostar 80ED is an 80mm (3.1”) f/7.5 ED doublet refractor with a focal ratio of f/7.5 and resulting 600mm focal length.

-The scope’s slow focal ratio of f/7.5 additionally helps with controlling chromatic aberration, and makes it easy to achieve high magnification without ultra-short focal length eyepieces.
-For astrophotographic use, the 600mm focal length of the ProED 80 means you can actually go after some stuff besides wide-field objects, albeit not as well as with a dedicated longer focal length scope.
+The scope’s slow focal ratio of f/7.5 additionally helps with controlling chromatic aberration and makes it easy to achieve high magnification without ultra-short focal-length eyepieces.
+For astrophotographic use, the 600mm focal length of the Evostar 80 means you can actually go after some stuff besides wide-field objects, albeit not as well as with a dedicated longer focal length scope.

-The ProED refractors all come with a 50mm 9×50 right-angle correct image finderscope, a 2” star diagonal, and 20mm and 5mm eyepieces.
+The Evostar refractors all come with a 50mm, 9×50 right-angle correct image finderscope, a 2” star diagonal, and 20mm and 5mm eyepieces.